Navionics/webapi-community-examples/Version 2/README.md

 * NavionicsOnGoogle - Examples of Navionics Google layer with and without kml file.
 * NavionicsOnLeaflet - Example of how to use Navionics Layer on Leaflet
 * Zooms - Example of different default zoom levels
+* NoBodyTag - Example of how to include http://webapiv2.navionics.com/dist/webapi/images not in body tag